The seven feasts of the Hebrew year: their meaning

 As leaven (yeast) permeates and enriches the entire loaf of bread, the repentant sinner is to allow the Holy Spirit to permeate, influence and enrich every aspect of the life.

-On Pentecost the Holy Spirit descended upon the disciples (Ac 2:1-4).
+On Pentecost the Holy Spirit descended upon the disciples in the form of tongues (Ac 2:1-4).
 From then on the disciples were empowered by the Holy Spirit to take the Gospel, first to the Jews, then to the Gentiles.

 2.5 Trumpets, Le 23:24,25 (see Numbers 29:1) Time line 4-7